PRO - Fly Fishing Vest by Field and Fish

 PRO FLY FISHING VEST BY FIELD AND FISH

+Not your average fly fishing vest.
+Must be one of the most stylish and functional vests on the market.
 This one size fits all vest can be worn over any garment, no matter how thick, thanks to the adjustable side straps.
 The new Pro vest is a step ahead of the rest with the new unique Fidlock magnet.
 All the pockets are secured using this unique method but are also removable so you can pack only what you need for each trip by preparing the contents of each pocket.
 Every thing you need is securely within your reach.
 Shoulders have been designed back and front with cellular foams to distribute the weight evenly for optimum comfort.
 While the air vents at the top allow maximum ventilation.

 Each pocket offers assorted storage spaces for all your fly fishing equipment.
 Including a tippet or line dispenser.
 The pockets are particularly spacious to ensure that your equipment does not become tangled or damaged.